 This is the equivalent of Rocky II (1979).
 Just more of the same as the first film only with a more fan-friendly conventional ending.
 Rocky defeats Apollo and wins the title in Rocky II and here Michael Myers is killed apparently for good at the end of this film.
 Otherwise, it is exactly the same as the first film only not as bold and invigorating.
 Both Rocky and Halloween are genre-defining movies for their ilk, both of their first sequels are basically remakes with happier endings.
 The shape and the mystique of the character is not quite there with the movement of Michael Myers in this one.
 The murders were a little more premeditated and far-fetched from the creepy coldness of the original.
 In the end, Halloween II is not a terrible movie like some of the films on this list, just an average one that felt more like an obligation to everyone involved than a need to continue the story.
 It is not particularly memorable, but nothing about it is really bad either.
 Once again this movie was before the Friday the 13th and A Nightmare on Elm Street franchises really took off and dominated horror throughout the decade.
 The creators did not know what a cash cow they had on their hands and did not treat it as something they wanted to revisit over and over again.
 It is revealed in this film that Laurie Strode (Jamie Lee Curtis) is Michael Myers’ sister and she continues her journey from responsible teenage babysitter with a good head on her shoulders to more of a scream queen and heroine.
 I also like how even though this was made three years after the events of the first film it picks up right away from the moment the original Halloween ended.
 A novel strategy to start the sequel although some fans have complained about Jamie Lee Curtis having a noticeable wig.
 Overall, Halloween II is a passable movie for its time, but not timeless like the best horror movies are.

-Now hold on a second, I know what you’re all thinking, “Blasphemy!”, “How could anyone possibly rank this as the second best Halloween in the series?”, “It was basically a slap in the face to the original classic!”.
+Now hold on a second, I know what you’re all thinking, “Blasphemy!”, “How could anyone possibly rank this near the top as one of best in the series?”, “It was basically a slap in the face to the original classic!”.
 All those complaints are valid but hear me out… none of the sequels in this series are particularly good films.
 In some ways, Rob Zombie’s take on Halloween is a terrible movie, but in other ways, it is kind of a gonzo experiment in hillbilly horror done completely in the director’s vision.
 Hear me out, if you had seen Rob Zombie’s Halloween without seeing John Carpenter’s Halloween, or if the John Carpenter’s 1978 film never existed, Rob Zombie’s Halloween might work as a standalone slasher movie with a sick and twisted style that works as a hyper-violent gratuitous B movie.
 I remember walking out of the theater in late August 2007 declaring my hatred for Rob Zombie’s take on Halloween.
 That he went the same route as Star Wars Episode I: The Phantom Menace (1999) by explaining too much about the origins of Michael Myers.
 Much like Darth Vader from the original Star Wars trilogy, he was a villain that symbolized the ultimate evil, one of the most iconic villains in movie history.
 But then, as Lucas did with Darth Vader, Rob Zombie did with Michael Myers, he was just a whiny kid from a broken home.
 The towering visage of terror that was Michael Myers was just a kid who got picked on at school and had nobody to take him trick-or-treating so in turn he lashed out and killed a bunch of people.
 From that perspective, Rob Zombie’s Halloween is incredibly lame.
 However, like Halloween‘s 3 and 4, time has been kind to this film and it holds up surprisingly well with a high level of rewatch-ability.
 The reason is because of Rob Zombie and his kinetic visual style not holding back on the violence, gore, sex, and nudity.
 Also, something should be said about the performances.
 He has a terrific cast of B and C level horror specialists acting their hearts out and they do deliver some intense performances especially Scout Taylor-Compton, Brad Dourif, Sid Haig, Sheri Moon Zombie, William Forsythe, Danny Trejo, Ken Foree, Tyler Mane as the adult Michael Myers, Malcolm McDowell as Dr. Loomis and I really loved how he got Danielle Harris back into the Halloween universe as one of Laurie Strode’s friends after making such a huge impact in parts 4 and 5 and then being ignored and replaced in part 6.
 The worst thing about Rob Zombie’s Halloween is the fact that it comes with the stigma of being a remake of the original classic Halloween.
 This movie certainly has its flaws and crams in an entire origin story plus all the events of the original Halloween and Halloween II basically into one movie.
-But it is more visually and acoustically stimulating than most horror films and the only one on this list that could work as a standalone film besides…
+But it is more visually and acoustically stimulating than most horror films and the only one on this list that could work as a standalone film.

 The one that started it all is not only the best film in the series, it is one of the best horror movies of all time, and one of the best movies ever made, period.
 So much has already been written, spoken and dissected about this film.
 It is a horror masterpiece that should be treasured and has stood the test of time as being the greatest slasher film of its era.
 As stated above it ushered in a whole new era of boogie man horror films that lasted for about a decade and are still considered classics especially since horror films today are in a very different place than they were 40 years ago and our pop culture is extremely reliant on nostalgia.
 So much so that we have seen remakes of almost all of the 70’s and 80’s horror classics.
 John Carpenter’s Halloween is a landmark picture for horror and independent cinema and got his career his as well as many of the cast and crew a jump start into a long and successful run on Hollywood’s A-list.
 It is a metaphor for evil and the fear that we all have of the unknown that can never go away.
 Halloween still holds up as a superb film on its own and is more primal and scary than any of its imitators.
 It is a milestone in cinema.
 Only the label of it being a horror movie prevents Halloween from earning the legitimate respect from a larger audience and joining the ranks of other cinematic landmark films of its time like Best Picture winners Annie Hall (1977), The Deer Hunter (1978) and Kramer vs. Kramer (1979).
 All are outstanding pictures but I believe that more people have seen and rewatched John Carpenter’s Halloween more than they have those classics of the era, and younger audiences are familiar with Halloween and it has had a larger impact on multiple generations.
 I was not born when Halloween first premiered in 1978, but I like so many people my age found it and loved it, and I know many people born in this century that are familiar with Halloween and Michael Myers terrorizing people in the sequels.
 If there was a Mount Rushmore of horror, his iconic William Shatner mask would be on it.